 Burke and Surette have been an essential part of the New England folk music community for years.
 They have collaborated with many of the region’s top musicians, and performed in all sorts of settings, including concerts, clubs, coffeehouses, festivals, fairs, churches, and schools.
 They are both instrumental and vocal teachers, and have taught regularly over the years as part of their musical endeavors, both in private lessons, group classes, and in many music weekends and summer music camps.
 David is head of the Concord Community Music School’s folk programming, and is also artistic director of their March Mandolin Festival.
 They have also raised two lovely and very musical daughters, with whom they make rare and eagerly-anticipated appearances as the Burke/Surette Family Band; their eldest, Isa, is a part of the Boston-based trio Lula Wiles, while their youngest, Julianna, is co-director of her Bowdoin College a capella group, Miscellania.

 Come out to a show, and see and hear what folk fans all over New England have known for years: Susie and David are the real deal.

 Opening the evening is Without a Paddle.
 Without a Paddle has always been more than a bluegrass band.
 We are a bluegrass band with a twist mixing in country, swing, gospel and even some pop songs since we started out in 2011.
-Our current lineup has been together since 2012-13.

 Without a Paddle makes regular appearances on the Heartlands Hayride Radio show on WDVR FM radio, the Appalachian Fiddle and Bluegrass Association Festival, the Northeast Pennsylvania Bluegrass Festival, and the Wilmington Winter Bluegrass Festival.